hanhanwu/Hanhan_Data_Science_Resources/Experiences.md

 * It is widely used for classification problems
 * Logistic regression doesn’t require linear relationship between dependent and independent variables.
 It can handle various types of relationships because it applies a non-linear log transformation to the predicted odds ratio
 * To avoid over fitting and under fitting, we should include all significant variables.
-A good approach to ensure this practice is to use a <b>step wise method</b> to estimate the logistic regression
+A good approach to ensure this practice is to use a <b>step wise method</b> to estimate the logistic regression.
+Stepwise selection is a method that allows moves in either direction, dropping or adding variables at the various steps.
+For example, backward selection, involves starting off in a backward approach and then potentially adding back variables if they later appear to be significant.
+* It uses <b>maximum likelihood</b> to best fit the data.
+Maximum likelihood is the procedure of finding the value of one or more parameters for a given statistic which makes the known likelihood distribution a maximum
-* It requires large sample sizes because maximum likelihood estimates are less powerful at low sample sizes than ordinary least square
+* It <b>requires large sample sizes</b> because maximum likelihood estimates are less powerful at low sample sizes than ordinary least square
-* The independent variables should not be correlated with each other i.e. no multi collinearity.
+* The independent variables (features) should not be correlated with each other i.e. no multi-collinearity.
 However, we have the options to include interaction effects of categorical variables in the analysis and in the model.
-* If the values of dependent variable is ordinal, then it is called as Ordinal logistic regression
+* If the values of <b>dependent variable is ordinal</b>, then it is called as <b>Ordinal logistic regression</b>
-* If dependent variable is multi class then it is known as Multinomial Logistic regression.
+* If dependent variable is multi-class then it is known as <b>Multinomial Logistic regression</b>.
 * To evaluate Logistic Regression, we can use ROC curve, and <b>we can adjust the threshold of ROC curve basde on how much we value True Positive Rate or False Positive Rate</b>
 * To Deal with multi-class problem
   * You can use multinomial logistic regression